+The best way to enhance a female portrait is to keep an eye out for problems during the photo session.
 An assistant or makeup artist can keep an eye out issues like flyaway hair and step in to correct it when something is wrong.
 Trust me, the hair brush is much faster and far more effective than any brush in Photoshop.
-It's an amazing way to enhance a female portrait.
+It’s an amazing way to enhance a female portrait.

 By the way, I really like this model and I hope she doesn’t kill me for showing this as an example.

 OK, this example isn’t a female portrait.
 Hopefully, you get the idea.
 The shirt is a hot mess.

 When people start moving, their clothes start bunching up.
 If your model is going in a flow with one pose leading to the next, her clothes will start to get little bumps and ripples.
 It’s usually most apparent around the middle and hips.

 Once again, an assistant or makeup artist keeping an eye out for these things can step in, quickly smooth out the clothing, and then you’re back to taking photos.

 That’s much faster and easier than settling in with the Liquify tool in Photoshop repairing the problems – ON EVERY SINGLE PHOTO.